Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/23-AIE_independent_graphs/README.md

 ## Overview

 The AI Engine supports column-based partitions.
 This is enabled by creating independent graphs that you can compile and simulate separately.
 Each graph maps to a specific column or a contiguous set of columns on the AI Engine array.
 During the v++ link stage, you can integrate multiple partitions together, provided there is no overlap in the resource usage by the graphs in those partitions.

 Following is a conceptual illustration of the AI Engine partitions (independent graphs) flow:

->Note: The following image is not the exact design of the tutorial
+>Note: The following image is not the exact design of the tutorial.

 ![AIE_partitions](./images/AIE_partitions.PNG)